 Florida Grand Opera was formed in June 1994 by the merger of Greater Miami Opera, founded in 1941, and The Opera Guild Inc. of Fort Lauderdale, founded in 1945.

 The Opera Society, one of the oldest cultural organizations in Fort Lauderdale, is an affiliate of Florida Grand Opera.
 It was established in 1978 to support the opera in Broward county.
-Twenty-two women and one man have served as President of this prestigious organization since then.
 The Founders’ Committee includes Mrs. Louis Miller, Mrs. Russel Carson, Mrs. Clinton Gamble, Mrs Albert J.M.
 Novak and Mr. Leonard Robbins.

 The Greater Miami Opera was founded by Dr. Arturo di Filippi, a voice teacher at the University of Miami.
 The first production, held at Miami Senior High School in 1942, was a single performance of Leoncavallo’s Pagliacci, performed in English, with Dr. di Filippi singing the role of Canio.
 In 1945, Dr. di Filippi appeared in a production of Il trovatore at Ft.
 Lauderdale Central High School, representing the first production of the The Opera Guild, Inc.